Product design / frontend engineering / knowledge systems

 Trust

-If the work is relevant, start with the product.
+If the work is relevant, start with the product or send a short note.

-That is the clearest entry point.
-The case study, lab, writing, and code show how it is made.
+Noosaga is the clearest artifact.
+The case study, lab, and code show how the system is made.